-IV.GENERAL COMMENTS
+IV.
+GENERAL COMMENTS

-huge profits for traffickers and organized crime syndicates, creating serious problems for governments of countries involved and exposing the victims to exploitation and violation of their fundamental human rights.
-Traffickers profit from non-existent or lax sanctions in many parts of the world, an insufficient level of coordinated and effective measures taken to eliminate the practice, and a lack of awareness on the part of potential victims specially women and children of the dangers of being trafficked.
+1. Today, trafficking in human beings has become a global business, generating huge profits for traffickers and organized crime syndicates, creating serious problems for governments of countries involved and exposing the victims to exploitation and violation of their fundamental human rights.
+Traffickers profit from non-existent or lax sanctions in many parts of the world, an insufficient level of coordinated and effective measures taken to eliminate the practice, and lack of awareness on the part of potential victims, especially women and children of the dangers of being trafficked.